donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/cadaver.rst

 Install cadaver
 ---------------

-For help installing Cadaver on your Linux device please contact datasupport@donders.ru.nl.
+For help installing Cadaver on your Linux device please contact ${repositorySupportEmail}.

 Start with cadaver
 ------------------